jeffersonheard/jeffersonheard.github.io/_posts/2018-12-01-gunicorn-workers.markdown

 *(Tl;dr - don't use the `gevent` worker type unless you know all the libraries your applications uses and how they implement their I/O.)*

 I wish I could say that I was the one who found this, but it was our lead DevOps guy Andrew who did.
 For months, we've been plagued by random spikes in I/O wait times and occasional high-latency in serving API requests.
-The events would last for a few seconds, but if they hit at peak time, they would back up the servers until we did a rolling restart of workers.
+The events would last for a few seconds, but if they hit at peak time they would back up the servers until we did a rolling restart of workers.

 We had a few options: